Toyota Fortuner: South Africa

 The Fortuner was unveiled in South Africa in 2005 and launched in 2006 becoming the best-selling SUV since its launch.
 Toyota released an updated model in 2009.
 In 2011, the Fortuner benefited from another facelift, together with its sibling the Hilux.
 A 2.5-litre diesel engine was added to the newly facelifted range.
 Again in 2013, the Fortuner received some minor interior upgrades notably for the first time; the introduction of a black leather interior.
 The sound system was also upgraded together with the navigation system.

+Thailand

+The Toyota Fortuner was launched in Thailand in November 2004 with two grade levels: the entry-level G, and the top-spec V. All have full-time 4×4.

+The G model had a 3.0-litre 1KD-FTV engine with common rail diesel, came with a 5-speed manual transmission only.

+The V models had two engine options available, there were 2.7-litre 2TR-FE petrol engine with VVT-i or 3.0-litre 1KD-FTV engine with common rail diesel, came with a 4-speed automatic transmission only.

+The first facelift for the Toyota Fortuner was made available in August 2008, the 2.7 V (4×2), 3.0 V (4×2) and 3.0 V (4×4) with navigator were added to the lineup, the 2.7 V (4×4) was dropped, the 3.0 V models were received Vehicle Stability Control (VSC) and Traction Control (TRC).

+The second facelift for the Toyota Fortuner was made available in 2011, with two grade levels: the entry-level G, and the top-spec V.

+The G model had a 2.5-litre 1KD-FTV engine with common rail diesel, was available in 4×2 with a 5-speed manual transmission.
+The V models had two engine options available, there were 2.7-litre 2TR-FE petrol engine with VVT-i or 3.0-litre 1KD-FTV engine with common rail diesel. the 2.7-litre petrol engine was available in 4×2 with a 4-speed automatic transmission, while the 3.0-litre diesel engine was available in either 4×2 or 4×4 with a 4-speed automatic transmission.

 Venezuela

 Two grades are available for 2011 – 4×4 and 4×2 – both with the 4.0-litre V6 engine.
 The assembly plant is located in Cumaná.

 Vietnam

 In February 2009, Toyota Motor Vietnam (TMV) started to produce the Fortuner.
 It quickly occupied the first position in the medium high SUV segment, with the accumulated sales of nearly 25,000 units with a steady SUV market share at 64% with 6,129 units sold in 2012.